 Acts 21:22-24 22What then is to be done?
 They will certainly hear that you have come.
 23Do therefore what we tell you.
 We have four men who are under a vow; 24take these men and purify yourself along with them and pay their expenses, so that they may shave their heads.
 Thus, all will know that there is nothing in what they have been told about you, but that you yourself also live in observance of the law.

-James and the Jerusalem Council know that Paul did not tell anyone to forsake Moses nor circumcision.
-They also know that Paul keeps the Law of Moses himself, and he proves this by fulfilling the Nazarite vow at the temple.
-He performs the Nazarite purification and sacrificial offering decreed in the Law of Moses.
+James and the Jerusalem Council know that the apostle Paul did not tell anyone to forsake Moses nor circumcision, and that he lived in observance of the Law of Moses himself, v.24.
+Paul proves this by fulfilling the Nazarite vow at the temple by performing the Nazarite purification and sacrificial offering decreed in the Law of Moses.

-The rationale used to explain away these verses is twofold, and both are in error.
+The mainstream rationale used to ‘explain away’ these verses is twofold, and both are in error.

-Error #1: Paul ‘must have’ told the gentiles to forsake Moses, because the verses state Paul didn’t tell the Jews who were among the gentiles to forsake Moses.
+Error #1: Paul ‘must have’ told the gentiles ‘to’ forsake Moses, because the verses declare that Paul did not tell the Jews who were among the nations/gentiles to forsake Moses.

-The mainstream Christian teachers have “invented” false assumptions through illogical reasoning that has led to a convenient, however, erroneous conclusion.
+Mainstream theology has “invented” false assumptions through illogical reasoning that has led to erroneous conclusions.

 The illogical reasoning goes as follows ~